1995parham-me/xandikos/README.md

   email = parham.alvani@gmail.com
 ```

+With these information you will have meaninigful commits on Github.

 ## Using it with [`khal`](https://github.com/pimutils/khal) and [`khard`](https://github.com/lucc/khard)

-For putting `khal` and `khard` into work you can use the following symbolic links:
+For putting `khal` and `khard` into work when they configured to use another address as their repositoriy,
+you can use the following symbolic links:

 ```bash
 cd /home/parham/Documents/Git/parham/parham-alvani